HoodroWilson/nft-maker-pro-helper/README.md

 ## Potential Enhancements
 * Reconfigure to be an `npm` package so users just need to create `.json` files instead of needing to download the repository

+---

+Have questions or suggestions?
+Want to get paid to contribute?
+Reach out to [@AdaCaricatures](https://twitter.com/AdaCaricatures) or [justin@cardanocaricatures.com](mailto:justin@cardanocaricatures.com)